DeFiGeek-Community/landing-page/content/about.en.md

         content: All stakeholders have the right to speak and make decisions impartially.There may be differences in roles, but there is no hierarchy or superiority of position.
 There are no physical or geographical limitations on community activities, and no restrictions based on nationality, gender, or age.
       - number:
         title: Profit
         content: Our community, DeFi Dapp and middleware are intended to be public goods.
-We seek only the minimum profit necessary for sustainability.
+We seek only the minimum profit necessary to sustain our activities.

   - section_id: team
     type: section_team